 Storage Policies allow for some level of segmenting the cluster for various purposes through the creation of multiple object rings.
 The Storage Policies feature is implemented throughout the entire code base so it is an important concept in understanding Swift architecture.

 As described in The Rings, Swift uses modified hashing rings to determine where data should reside in the cluster.
 There is a separate ring for account databases, container databases, and there is also one object ring per storage policy.
 Each object ring behaves exactly the same way and is maintained in the same manner, but with policies, different devices can belong to different rings.
 By supporting multiple object rings, Swift allows the application and/or deployer to essentially segregate the object storage within a single cluster.
 There are many reasons why this might be desirable:

 Policies are implemented at the container level.
 There are many advantages to this approach, not the least of which is how easy it makes life on applications that want to take advantage of them.
 It also ensures that Storage Policies remain a core feature of swift independent of the auth implementation.
 Policies were not implemented at the account/auth layer because it would require changes to all auth systems in use by Swift deployers.
 Each container has a new special immutable metadata element called the storage policy index.
 Note that internally, Swift relies on policy indexes and not policy names.
 Policy names exist for human readability and translation is managed in the proxy.
 When a container is created, one new optional header is supported to specify the policy name.
-If nothing is specified, the default policy is used (and if no other policies defined, Policy-0 is considered the default).
+If no name is specified, the default policy is used (and if no other policies defined, Policy-0 is considered the default).
 We will be covering the difference between default and Policy-0 in the next section.